 Staying in Dolgellau

 There is a good choice of campsites and holiday cottages within reach of the town.
-If you’re after something more luxurious, Dolgun Uchaf guest house is full of character, or you could spend a weekend relaxing in Penmaenuchaf Hall at Penmaenpool, which has extensive gardens and magnificent views over the Mawddach.
+If you’re after something more luxurious, Dolgun Uchaf guest house is full of character, or you could spend a weekend relaxing in Penmaenuchaf Hotel at Penmaenpool, which has extensive gardens and magnificent views over the Mawddach.

 If you're interested in history, venture to the nearby village of Llanelltyd, where you can stay in Vanner farm cottages.
 They share a site with the old ruins of Cymer Abbey, dating back to 1198.
 The Abbey site is open to visitors between April and October.